dinokana/dinokana.github.io/README.md

 4. Add comment to clarify any changes we made for the file
 5. **Commit changes** will add the resume into the repository

-### Choosing theme of the GiHub Pages
+### Choosing theme and title of the GitHub Pages
 1. Create new file by clicking **Add file**
-2. Write theme and title by using these two code:
+2. Write theme and title of the GitHub pages by using these two code:
     ```
     theme: jekyll-theme-slate
     title: "Our Resume"